 We were awarded the Queen’s Anniversary Prize in 2011 in recognition of our dynamic research community and teaching excellence.

-You'll select two more 20-credit modules and three 5-credit modules from our extensive departmental list.
+You will study two further 20-credit modules and three 5-credit 'skills' modules from our full range of options.
+Examples may include:

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

-For your dissertation (80 credits) you will carry out a piece of original independent research, using appropriate disciplinary skills in an imaginative way and present your findings via a dissertation and assessed lecture.
-Your dissertation will be 15-20,000 words in length.
+You will carry out a piece of original independent research, using appropriate disciplinary skills in an imaginative way.
+You'll be assessed with a 15,000 to 20,000-word dissertation and assessed lecture (80 credits) on your research.

 During this process you will have regular meetings with their supervisor who will offer support, guidance and encouragement throughout.